 Andrew C. Curley

-Andrew C. Curley is a shareholder in the Antitrust practice group at Berger Montague.
+Andrew C. Curley is a Shareholder in the Antitrust practice group.
 He concentrates his practice in the area of complex antitrust litigation.

 Mr. Curley served as Co-Lead Class Counsel on behalf of a class of independent truck stops and other retail merchants in Marchbanks Truck Service, Inc. v.
 Comdata Network, Inc., Case No. 07-1078 (E.D.
 Pa.).
 The Marchbanks litigation settled in January 2014 for $130 million and significant prospective relief in the form of, among other things, meaningful and enforceable commitments by the largest over-the-road trucker fleet card issuer in the United States to modify or not to enforce those portions of its merchant services agreements that plaintiffs challenged as anticompetitive, and that an expert economist has determined to be worth an additional $260 million to $491 million (bringing the total value of the settlement to between $390 and $621 million).